Audition Songs by Musical

 The Best Audition Songs for The Addams Family – By Character

-If you’re looking for audition songs for The Addams Family, it’s best to choose a contemporary, character-driven musical theatre song that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for The Addams Family, it’s fitting to choose a character-driven song from contemporary musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

-Because The Addams Family premiered in 2009, the audition songs below are drawn from musicals between the 2000s and 2020s.
-Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.
+Because The Addams Family premiered in 2009, the audition songs below are drawn from musicals between the 1990s and 2020s.
+Each one has been carefully hand-picked and reviewed to ensure it matches the show’s style.

 Step 1: Review Audition Info